matthewd673/Verdant/README.md

 ## Build Info

-Currently built on `.NET 5.0` for compatibility with `MonoGame 3.x`.
+Currently built on .NET 5.0 for compatibility with MonoGame 3.8.x.
+Note that current MonoGame templates generate projects targeting .NET Core 3.0.
+Within the .csproj file, set `TargetFramework` to `net5.0`.

 **For easiest use**
 1. Download the project files from GitHub